patrikhellberg/nc-frontend-challenge/README.md

 In order to achieve this the element is first rendered (to be able to measure it) with a 0px font-size, then measured.
 A while loop increases the fontsize gradually until it is as wide as the screen is.

 An issue with this approach turned out to be that loading fonts take a small ammount of time.
 Since the font specified in the design is not a common font to have installed on your computer, the font first needs to be fetched before the text can be rendered with that font.
 Because the system default for sans-serif appears to have less wide letters on font weight 800 the calculation ended up rendering the text too wide.
-In order to handle this, the text is first rendered transparent and then most likely has the correct font when the calculation is made and the opacity is set.
+In order to handle this, the text is first rendered transparent and when the font most likely has been fetched, the calculation is made and the opacity is set.

 Since viewports might be resized, the setFontSize function is also passed to the callback of a window resize eventlistener.